Saving into a pension

 To prevent this from happening, you should review your ‘portfolio’ of investments on a regular basis, and think about switching some of the higher risk assets into different funds.
 By doing this, you will bring the overall asset allocation of your ‘portfolio’ back towards the initial asset allocation you originally invested.
 Again, as investment market conditions change, you may also need to review the funds that you are investing in to check that they remain appropriate for your needs.

-If you need help in choosing funds and managing a portfolio, you may want to consult an independent financial adviser (IFA).
-But, please remember an IFA is likely to charge you for their services.
+If you need help in choosing funds and managing a portfolio, you may want to consult a regulated financial adviser.
+But, please remember an adviser is likely to charge you for their services.

 Where can I find out more?